TylerLandowski/BrainHawk/README.md

 # BrainHawk

 ## What is BrainHawk?
-BrainHawk allows you to host a server (in Python) as well as a client (in BizHawk) to communicate data in an easy way, with a focus on machine learning within video game environments.
+BrainHawk allows you to host a server (in Python) as well as a client (in BizHawk) to communicate data in an easy way, particularly for machine learning.
 The focus is to avoid Lua scripting as much as possible, and provide functions and variables commonly used in learning algorithms, in order to organize projects in a clean way.

 An overview of the files and what to do with them is included below.